mzogheib/gh-actions-publish-test/README.md

-# Tag & release automation
+# Tag, release & publish automation

 ## Summary

-This project demonstrates the setup required for tag & release automation.
+This project demonstrates the setup required for tag, release & publish automation.

-## Target development process
+## Development process

 1. Develop on feature branches
 2. Merge to `main`
-3. Tags & release creation are automated
+3. Release PR is created automatically and updated as more commits are made on `main`
+4. Manually merge the PR, which automatically creates the tag and release notes
+5. New version of the package is automatically published to NPM

 ## Solution